robocomp/robocomp/doc/packaging.md

     mkdir build
     cmake ..
     make package
+    bash fixup_deb.sh

-will create a .deb package which we can install using any packaging application like dpkg.
+will create a .deb package which we can install using any packaging application like dpkg.The fixup_deb.sh script will fix the control file permissions in the script.
 To install the created package, just double click on it(open with Software Center) or in terminal type :

-    dpkg -i <packagename>.deb
+    sudo dpkg -i <packagename>.deb

 ##source packages for ppa